1Password/scim-examples/digitalocean-app-platform/README.md

 * Under Containers, the ```Basic Size``` is defaulted to the ```1 GB RAM | 1 vCPU``` option, however the ```512 MB RAM | 1 vCPU``` option is sufficient for this deployment.
 * ```Number of Containers``` should be set to 1.
 * Select ```Launch Basic App```.
 * The App will begin the build and deploy process.
-Once complete, you should receive an alert of Deployed Successfully and the URL for the SCIM bridge will be made available on the Apps Dashboard.
+Once complete, you should receive an alert that states ```Deployed Successfully``` and the URL for the SCIM bridge will be made available on the Apps Dashboard.
 (You may need to refresh your page if the URL is not yet visible at this point)
 * Click the URL link and enter the bearer token for your SCIM bridge to start Provisioning tasks.
-* Ensure that you add the provided URL and the bearer token to your IdP of choice as well.
+* Ensure that you add the provided URL and the bearer token to your IdP of choice.

-You can also deploy your application using this Deploy to DigitalOcean button below, which is a quick link that will start the process of Step Two:
+You can also deploy your application using the Deploy to DigitalOcean button below, which is a quick link that will start the process of Step Two:

 [![Deploy to DO](https://www.deploytodo.com/do-btn-blue.svg)